sebschlicht/HandballTickerStream/HandballTickerStream.md

 ### PhaseEndItem

-The type has to be `phase-end` so the stream item will be considered a match phase end.
+The type of the stream item has to be `phase-end` so it will be considered a match phase end.

     {
+        ...
+        "type": "phase-end",
+        "object": {
-        "before": "paused",
+            "before": "second",
-        "after": "second",
+            "after": "pause",
+            "subType": "injury",
+            "object": {
+                "player": {
+                    // TODO: INSERT Player
+                }
+            }
-        "message": "Mr. T let down the two players he lifted up before, the match goes on..."
+            "message": "Mr. T threw a player through the goal..."
+        }
     }

 | Field   | Necessary                     | Type                  | Description |